 The purpose of the Vocational Nursing Program is to prepare individuals to use a systematic problem-solving process to function within the nurse's legal and ethical scope of practice while safely providing quality care and demonstrate the Differentiated Essential Competencies of Graduates of Texas Nursing Programs (DECs).
 The Vocational Nursing Program is accredited by Texas Board of Nursing (BON).

-Admission to the Vocational Nursing Program is based on accrual of points for meeting the following requirements within the stated time frame.
 After successful completion of this program, the graduate is eligible to take the National Council Licensure Examination for Practical Nurses.
 Upon passing the examination, the graduate is licensed as a vocational nurse.